 Peggy Rogers is our president and founder.
 She has been to Zambia 11 times She feels like it is her home away from home.
 She says she has 5 great children who support her in what ever she does and 9 grand children (who will soon support her in what ever she does) and blessed beyond words to have hundreds of her own children in Zambia.
 Peggy would like to thank everyone who made this organization what it is today and that it is still going strong after almost twenty years!!

 Barbara Sims is always looking for ways to help give to others.
 She has a great family who supports her in her endeavors.
 She makes beautiful quilts and scrapbooks.
-She has three married children and 11 1/2 grandchildren who all live close to her and keep her life busy and happy.
+She has three married children and 12 grandchildren her life is busy and happy.
 She was excited to read Peggy's books and learn about situations in Africa.
 Through Zambia's Scholarship Fund, she learned about how inexpensive it is to do so much good.
 She is excited to share Peggy's passion and dream of changing lives in Zambia.

 Yuliya Love Lynch is ZSF micro funds/ orphanage rep. She was born in Perm, Russia.
 She has attended several Universities .
 She has 4 Bachelor's degree's and 1 Master's degree.
 She is working as a Financial Analyst in the sub-prime lending industry.
 Yuliya's dream is to help the poor by offering them more robust opportunities through commercial and not-for-profit solutions that will give them a chance to achieve a better financial future for themselves, their families and their communities.

 Liz Satori says her contribution to the Zambia Scholarship Fund is not huge, but considers it her "Starfish".
 "I hope you all remember the story of the boy on the beach who rescued starfish when the tide was going out....I've always regarded the opportunity for education like life itself."